akhiljalan/beautiful-jekyll/_posts/2018-01-23-random-walks.md

 ---
 layout: post
-title: An Observation About the Simple Symmetric Random Walk
+title: Gambler's Ruin and the Random Walk
 tags: [statistics, python, work-in-progress]
 ---

-# Gambler's Ruin and the Random Walk
+# Introduction

 Random walks are an essential stochastic process with applications from physics to financial modeling.
 In this post, I'll examine a simple example of the random walk - a special case of the game known as **gambler's ruin**.